Faculty Cost Share

 |Shift in Funding Source||Cost share that is created when funding of committed effort is shifted from the grant to non-grant sources, but effort is not reduced.|

-Note: Any effort performed that was not reflected on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and does not require documentation.
+Note: Any faculty effort performed that was not reflected on the budget page or budget justification of the proposal is considered "voluntary uncommitted cost share" and is not separately documented.